MazrimT/gptbot/README.md

 discord bot that takes prompts from user, asks chatgpt and replies the anwser to the user
-currently gpt-4 is not available (or at least I don't have it) through API so it's set to gpt-3.5-turbo
+currently gpt-4 is not available (or at least I don't have it) through API so it's set to gpt-3.5-turbo This was just a funny evening project, just for inspiration, probably won't do much more on it.

 ## install